-T'is the season of giving, but don’t forget the importance of receiving, with grace and gratitude.
-As the end of the year closes in, take a moment of reflection to appreciate all that has happen to you and for you.
+Winter is the season of giving, but don’t forget the importance of receiving, with grace and gratitude.
+Take a moment of reflection each day to appreciate all that has happen to you and for you.

 Life is a precious thing, so make sure you stop and take time to acknowledge it.
 There’s no better time than winter to count your blessings and appreciate everything positive in your life.

-When winter rolls around, all too often our mind jumps to next year.
+When winter rolls around, all too often our mind jumps to new year resolutions.
 But wait!
-We’re not there yet.

-Instead of planning your ‘New Year, New You’ strategy, try to bring your focus on the right here, right now.
-Embrace every moment of December as it happens.
-Focus on next year, next year.
+Instead of putting pressure on your ‘New Year, New You’ strategy, try to bring your focus on the right here, right now.
+Embrace every moment as it happens.

 8. Get Quiet